hellowebbooks/hellowebapp/installation-instructions/python-installation-linux.md

 yum check-update
 ```

-On Debian-based distributions, you'll have to use sudo (super user do) when you install the packages listed on this page.
+You'll have to use sudo (super user do) when you install the packages listed on this page.
 Be careful when using sudo, as you're calling super-user rights which can land you in hot water if you're not sure what you're doing.

 ## Installing Setuptools